gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 - Risk Reports with Threat Context
     - Risk dashboards can integrate CTI to explain why certain risks are prioritized.
 - Regulatory & Compliance Alignment
-    - CTI supports reporting and evidence for frameworks like GDPR, SEC cyber disclosure rules, and NIS2 Directive.
+    - CTI supports reporting and evidence for frameworks like GDPR, SEC cyber disclosure rules and NIS2 Directive.

 ### Continuous Improvement